Zomato: Expansion (2011–2015)

 With the introduction of .xxx domains in 2011, Zomato also launched zomato.xxx, a site dedicated to food porn.
 Later in 2011, Zomato introduced online ticketing for events on its website.

-In 2011, Zomato expanded across India to Delhi NCR, Mumbai, Bangalore, Chennai, Pune, Ahmedabad and Hyderabad.
+In 2011, Zomato expanded across India to Delhi, Mumbai, Bengaluru, Chennai, Pune, Ahmedabad and Hyderabad.
 In 2012, it expanded operations internationally in several countries, including the United Arab Emirates, Sri Lanka, Qatar, the United Kingdom, the Philippines, and South Africa.
 In 2013, it expanded to New Zealand, Turkey, Brazil, and Indonesia, with websites and apps available in Turkish, Portuguese, Indonesian, and English languages.
 In April 2014, it was launched in Chile and Portugal, which was followed by launches in Canada, Lebanon, and Ireland in 2015.

 In January 2015, Zomato acquired Seattle-based restaurant discovery portal Urbanspoon, which led to the firm's entry into the United States and Australia.
 This U.S. expansion brought Zomato into direct competition with similar models such as Yelp and Foursquare.
 In June 2015, Zomato announced the closure of Urbanspoon, with its traffic being redirected to Zomato.